 Information About Swim Lessons

-Please visit the pool of your choice to register for lessons.
+- Please visit the pool in person to register for lessons.
+Registrations will not be taken by phone.

-Sign-up dates are on the aquatics calendar.
-You may call the pools at any time for more information or questions.
+- Sign-up dates are on the aquatics calendar.
+You may call the pool at any time for more information or questions.

 - Lessons are taught before pools open or in the evening.